10 Sep Final Results for the Year Ended 31 December 2019

 Other matters which we are required to address

-We were appointed by the Board on 20 May 2019 to audit the financial statements for the year ended 31 December 2018.
-Our total uninterrupted period of engagement is 1 year.
+We were appointed by the Board on 20 May 2019 to audit the financial statements for the year ended 31 December 2019.
+Our total uninterrupted period of engagement is 2 years, covering the periods ending 31 December 2018 to 31 December 2019.

 The non-audit services prohibited by the FRC’s Ethical Standard were not provided to the company and we remain independent of the company in conducting our audit.